Third call for research to improve adolescent health in LMIC settings

 The aim to improve maternal and child health is an important part of the programme but is not the sole focus.
 The need to consider a broad range of health issues at this life-stage is increasingly recognised globally.
-For instance, the 2014 WHO report Health for the world’s adolescents highlights some of the key challenges facing the world's growing adolescent community.
+For instance, the 2014 World Health Organization (WHO) report Health for the world’s adolescents highlights some of the key challenges facing the world's growing adolescent community.

 - Globally the top five causes of mortality in adolescence are: road injuries, HIV/AIDS, self-harm, lower respiratory infections and interpersonal violence.

-- Depression, road injuries, iron-deficiency anaemia, HIV/AIDS and self-harm are the top five global causes of DALYs lost for adolescents.
+- Depression, road injuries, iron-deficiency anaemia, HIV/AIDS and self-harm are the top five global causes of disability-adjusted life years lost for adolescents.

 - There are gender and regional differences.
 For instance, in girls aged 15 to 19 complications in pregnancy are the second highest cause of mortality globally.
 The highest cause of death of girls in this age group is self-harm and the highest cause of death in boys in this age-group is road injury.

 The remit of this programme is therefore broad and funders welcome proposals which address any major health issues that emerge at the adolescent phase of life.